kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <div class="container">
     <div class="text-center">

-This is a group I run that includes Bay area players.
-We play a wide mix of swing, bop, soul, funk, latin, etc. We perform in several configurations but often as a trio or quartet.
+Dirty Works is a jazz group I formed a few years ago when I started running jazz jams.
+This group includes an ongoing mix of Bay Area players.
+We play a wide mix of swing, bop, soul, funk, latin, etc. Often we play as a trio or quartet but expand or shrink to fit the gig.

-We have several regular gigs & host several jams in San Francisco.
+We have several regular gigs & jams in San Francisco including...

-| Monday Night
+| Every Monday Night
 |-
-| Dirty Works Jazz Jam
+| Dirty Works Open Jazz Jam
 | <a href="https://www.waystonesf.com" target="new">Waystone</a>
 | North Beach - SF, CA
 | 6 - 9 PM

 | First Tuesday
 |-
-| Dirty Works Keys & Bass
+| Dirty Works
 | <a href="https://www.waystonesf.com" target="new">Waystone</a>
 | North Beach - SF, CA
 | 6 - 9 PM

-| Thursday - Early Show
+| Every Thursday - Early Show
 |-
 | Dirty Works & Friends
 | Invite Jam